kristenmccormack/kristenmccormack.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an economist at the U.S. Treasury Office of Tax Analysis, with a disciplinary focus in environmental, public, and labor economics.
-I received my Ph.D. from Harvard University in 2023.
+I am an economist at the U.S. U.S. Department of the Treasury Office of Tax Analysis.
+I received my Ph.D. in Public Policy (Economics Track) from Harvard University in 2023.

-Prior to graduate school, I worked as a research assistant at Resources for the Future.
 I graduated *summa cum laude* from Pomona College, with a B.A. in Economics.
 My research has been published in the *American Journal of Agricultural Economics*, *RAND Journal of Economics*, *Energy Policy*, *Environmental Law Reporter*, and the *Bulletin of the American Meteorological Society*.